shubhamchopra3/Hibernate-demo/README.md

 # Hibernate-demo

+### This github repo purpose is only for my self learning only

 * Hibernate-1 - Simple Hibernate Project for learning configurations

 * Hibernate-2 - For learning how to add another class Object as a column in a database.Here we will use @Embeddable annotation